 Here is a list of must-haves that you can’t forget to take with you on your trip to Terceira:

-• A water bottle like one of these to carry water with you at all times.
-Plus, you’ll avoid using single-use plastic.
+- A reusable water bottle like one of these to carry water with you all the time and void single-use plastic.

-• Wet shoes like these ones from Cressi (transparent, comfortable and dry quickly) or these, if you prefer another material that fits better.
-Keep in mind that in the Azores (with the exception of the island of Santa Maria) you will not find sandy beaches but natural volcanic rock pools or pebble beaches mostly so you will want to carry your booties always in your backpack.
+- Water Shoes like these ones, ideal for not hurting your feet when entering the water or not touching the ground.
+Keep in mind that in the Azores (with the exception of the island of Santa Maria) you will not find sandy beaches but natural volcanic rock pools or pebble beaches mostly so you will want to carry your water shoes at all times.

-• Trekking shoes because the best way to get to know the Azores is by hiking trails.
-We havethese from Columbia.
+- Hiking shoes because the best way to get to know the Azores is by hiking the trails.
+At Randomtrip we use these Columbia ones.

 A special thanks to our BP Márcia Galrão, the third randomtripper in Terceira, since we enjoyed together most of the places that appear in this guide.
 For the laughs, the adventures (above and below the sea), the long breakfasts, the complicity of a friendship that has been woven for many years, like a patchwork blanket.

-And to Mário Mendes, a Terceirense in love with his island who entered our lives as a guide and became a friend.
+And to Mário Mendes from Blika, a Terceirense in love with his island who entered our lives as a guide and became a friend.
 Obrigada Mário.

 “I am an islander, and, as much or more than the island, the islander is defined by a sea that surrounds him on all sides.
 We live by fish, by the time of the tide and by watching boats…”